How to Lead Remote Teams? 5 Tips to Lead Virtual Team

-10 days ago, the German government announced major social distancing measures in response to the exponential spread of Coronavirus in Europe and in the country.
-Events got canceled, schools were closed, and the majority of office workers had to embrace the home office as their new workplace.
+10 days ago, the German government announced major social distancing measures in response to the exponential spread of Coronavirus in Germany, and the continent.
+Events got canceled, schools were closed, and the majority of office workers had to embrace home office as their new workplace.
 The long-anticipated digitization of work in Germany began.

-For many nothing changed, as rapid Internet and mobile devices have been around for a decade now, together with an increasing number of applications that help get work done remotely.
+For many, nothing changed, as rapid Internet and mobile devices have been around for over a decade now, together with an increasing number of applications that help get work done remotely.
 And yet, the majority found themselves overwhelmed, working from home for the first time.
-Surrounded by school kids, bad morning routine, or the burden of social distancing, some even had to learn to manage a virtual team overnight.
+Surrounded by school kids, bad morning routines, or the burden of social distancing, some even had to learn to manage virtual teams overnight.
 If you belong to the latter, this article is for you.

-We have collected secret tips, best practices and remote work hacks from the tech startup scene to help you organize, maintain, and improve remote work with your team.
+We have collected tips, best practices and remote work hacks on how to lead remote teams from the tech startup scene.
+It will help you organize, maintain, and improve remote work with your team.

 Tip #1: Embrace communication

-Let's face it - this is a very unique time.
-And it's not just about home office and going all digital overnight.
-The disease is still out, an economic crunch is approaching, people are anxious.
-Working from home, with their kids and spouses home, their office environment missing, a person across your video conference might be in any situation you can think of.
+Let's face it - this is a unique time.
+And it's not just about home office and going fully digital overnight.
+The disease is still out, an economic crunch is approaching, and people are anxious.
+Working from home, with their kids and spouses also at home, their office environment missing, a person across your video conference might be in any situation you can think of.
 The only way to avoid misunderstandings and overcome insecurity is to embrace communication.
 Embrace communication!

-Check in proactively on your team members - and do it a lot more frequently than what you’ve used to do in the past.
+- Check in proactively on your team members - and do it a lot more frequently than what you’ve done in the past.

-If you used to have a team meeting once a week, do one daily.
-Shorten the time if you need but make sure you get to speak with everybody often enough.
+- If you used to have a team meeting once a week, do one daily.
+Shorten the time if needed, but make sure you get to speak with everybody often enough.

-Always assume positive intent in any interaction written or verbal.
-If you're insecure, qualify with a question like „Can you get into that a little deeper?"
+- Always assume positive intent in any interaction, whether it's written or verbal.
+If you're insecure, qualify with a question like, "Can you get into that a little deeper?"

 Tip #2: Scale up through digital communities